 - If the old controller sends the data to you, you must make it available for the new controller.

 - If the data goes directly to the new controller, they must inform you that they have it and what they will use it for.

 - Understand how to exercise this right effectively by letting us answer your questions.

-- Understand your responsibilities, those of the old controller that needs to port your data, and those of the new controller, by obtaining a guide from us.
+- Understand your responsibilities, those of the old controller that needs to port your data, and those of the new controller, by asking for our advice.

 - Understand what the GDPR and the right to portability mean for you when it comes to the rights of other data subjects, by asking us all your questions.

 How do I Port my Data quickly – the duties of Controllers

 The old controller must tell you about your right to data portability, how to port data, how long it may take, and what the delays are (if there are any).
 You are allowed to demand that the old controller speed up the process, and not make you wait for an unreasonable period.
 Ultimately, it doesn’t matter what the reason is for their delay, the old controller must make sure that they port your data within one month of receiving the request from you.
 If complying with your request is complicated, they are allowed an additional two months within which to provide the data, but they must inform you about the reasons for the delay within one month after you’d initially made the request for data porting.